fnordoglargh/BoardGameLeague/ABOUT.md

 * Graphs for the calculated results.
 * Implement support for games without victory points.
 If you need a workaround it should be possible to use the winner checkbox and simply add 1 point for the winer and 0 for the looser.
-* Link multiple leagues (from different files) if a group of players participate in more than one.
+* Link multiple leagues (from different files) if a group of players participates in more than one.
 * Make locations and genders useful.

 # Changelog